Wednesday, December 17, 2008

 4. Some time it seems that whatever way we try, we just can find a approximation.
 Well, maybe computing good approximation for that problem is also NP-hard.
 To prove the hardness of approximation, following documents are good starting point:

-Sanjeev Arora, and Carsten Lund
+A survey by Sanjeev Arora, and Carsten Lund

 Hardness of approximations